Myhtica/tailwind-formatter/README.md

 See the [CHANGELOG](CHANGELOG.md) for details on all releases.

+### 2.0.1

+- Minor documentation fixes and enhancements

 ### 2.0.0

 - Complete architecture overhaul with dedicated formatting engines for different languages